robtweed/ewdGateway/README.md

       });

-The custom-defined gatway.messageHandler.testing handler will be invoked whenever any message with a type="testing" is received by the Node.js process.
+Your custom-defined *gatway.messageHandler.testing* handler will now be invoked whenever any message with a type=*"testing"* is received by the Node.js process.

-In other words, for any specific message type, create a method: gateway.messageHandler.{messageTypeName}
+In other words, to handle a specific message type, create a method: *gateway.messageHandler.{messageTypeName}*

-Note that an EWD token for the user's EWD Session is automatically added to the request object for the message.
+Note that an EWD token for the user's EWD Session is automatically added to the *request* object for the message.
 This can be used to determine the user's EWD Session Id within your handler method as follows:

         gateway.messageHandler.testing = function(request) {